Gardening Shopping Finance Family

 But since this recipe doesn’t call for sugar, you won’t need to worry about ending up with a grainy fudge.

-How Do You Slice Fudge
+How Do You Slice Fudge?

 Once you’ve made your fudge, keep it refrigerated for at least 3 hours so that it sets properly.
 When it’s ready, you can slice it with a flat knife.

 For the best results, dip the knife in boiling water but make sure to dry it completely before you slice the fudge.
-The reason for this is so the heat from the blade will help to slice the fudge more easily.
+The reason for this is that the heat from the blade will help to slice the fudge more easily.

 How Long Can You Store Kahlua Fudge?

 To keep its texture, you should store fudge in plastic wrap and in aluminum foil.
 Store inside a ziplock bag and make sure to squeeze out all of the air.
-Make a note of the date and you can then store in the freezer for up to three months.
+Make a note of the date and you can then store it in the freezer for up to three months.

 Here you go!